mattheworiordan/ably-cli/docs/Testing.md

 1. Confidence: Ensure each command works as intended and avoid regressions.
 2. Speed & Developer Experience: Most tests should be quick to run, easy to debug, and not require a live environment.
 3. Real Integration Coverage (where needed): Some commands may need to be tested against real APIs (e.g. Ably’s pub/sub product APIs and Control APIs) to verify end-to-end flows—especially for mission-critical commands.
-4.Scalability: The test setup should scale as commands grow in complexity.
+4. Scalability: The test setup should scale as commands grow in complexity.

 ## Testing Approach